SeanBone/vim-sleuth/README.markdown

 # sleuth.vim

+**Note:** this fork only makes one simple change to the original code.
+The default tabstop was changed from 8 to 4.

 This plugin automatically adjusts `'shiftwidth'` and `'expandtab'` heuristically based on the current file, or, in the case the current file is new, blank, or otherwise insufficient, by looking at other files of the same